100 Days of Rejection Challenge: overcome your fear of rejection

 Overcoming Rejection Tinkering idea: Play around with rejection and see what you can learn

-Which is interesting from a tinkering perspective because his goal is to become less afraid of rejection.
-But an interesting side story was that he got 5 million views on YouTube.
+That video got over 5 million views on YouTube, which is interesting from a tinkering perspective because his goal was to become less afraid of rejection.
+However, an interesting side effect was that he got 5 million views on YouTube.

 Overcoming rejection – Strategy #4: When they say no, ask why: “hey, can I know why?”